Developer manual

 Documentation generation

-The documentation is generated automatically from the Task files with the task2md
+The documentation is generated automatically from the Task files with the task2md script.

 Metadata